 In the industrialized countries, the IMF is forecasting lower growth of 2.1 percent in 2024 for the USA after an increase of 2.5 percent in 2023.
 This is a correction of 0.6 percentage points compared to the October (1.5 percent) forecast, which reflects the unexpectedly stronger growth particularly in the USA in 2023.
-According to the calculations, growth in the euro area will recover from its low level of 0.5 percent in 2023 to 0.9 percent in 2024.
-Compared to the October forecast (1.2 percent), however, growth for 2024 has been revised downward by 0.3 percentage points, which is primarily attributable to weaker than expected growth in the euro area for 2023.
+According to the calculations, growth in the euro area will recover from its low level of 0.5 percent in 2024 has been revised downward by 0.3 percentage points, which is primarily attributable to weaker than expected growth in the euro area for 2023.